API Proxy Groups allow multiple API Proxies to be managed as a group.

 https://demo.apinizer.com/apigateway/petstore/pet/findByStatus?status=pending

-URL is found by adding the address of the method/endpoint to the Relative Path specified for the API Proxy Group.
-API Proxy's Relative Path is ignored!
+The access address is determined by appending the endpoint's address to the gateway address specified for the API Proxy Group.
+During this process, the API Proxy's own address is not taken into account.

 The URL to send the GET request is: